cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/8-ibc-app-checkers.md

 }
 ```

-Note how the function that sorts players is not as efficient as possible as it parses dates a lot.
+Note how the function that sorts players is rather inefficient as it parses dates a lot.
 To optimize this part, you would have to introduce a new type with the date already parsed.
-See the migration section for an example.
+See the [migration section](../4-run-in-prod/2-migration.md) for an example.

 If it cannot parse the date information, it will return an error that you need to declare in `x/leaderboard/types/errors.go`: